jithmi-Nawanjana/Word-Counter/readme.md

 # Word Counter

-# Word Counter
+Stage 3 adds a most-frequent-word statistic to the Java Word Counter project.

-Stage 2 adds richer statistics to the Java Word Counter project.
 The application reads a sentence from standard input, then reports:

 - Number of words
 - Number of characters (spaces between words are included)